Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking: Performance Comparison Evaluation

 As can be seen from Fig.~\ref{fig:CmpTASATSSP}(a) and (b), similar to ATS used individually, with the increase of average traffic load, the performance of traffic shaped by ATS is gradually improved.
-However, with the influence of TT traffic implemented by TAS, it is obvious that the optimization effect of ATS reshaping is better than that of individual ATS traffic shaper, including both upper bounds of delay and backlog.
-For the end-to-end latency bounds, ATS traffic shaper used individually performs better only when the average traffic load is above 70\%.
+However, with the influence of TT traffic implemented by TAS, it is obvious that the optimization effect on latency bounds of ATS reshaping is better than that of the individual ATS traffic shaper.
+For the end-to-end latency bounds, the ATS traffic shaper used individually performs better only when the average traffic load is above 70\%.
 However, in the combined traffic shaper TAS+ATS+SP, as long as the average traffic load shaped by ATS reaches 20\% (overall average load is 40\%), the ATS traffic shaper is superior.
-For the backlog bounds, the ATS traffic shaper used individually has not shown its advantage, even at a 90\% load.
-However, for the combined traffic shaper TAS+ATS+SP, ATS shows its superiority as long as the average traffic load shaped by ATS is above 10\% (overall average load is 30\%).
+Nevertheless, for the backlog bounds, ATS does not show its superiority in the combined architecture of TAS+ATS+SP either, due to the usage of shaped queues.
 The performance advantage of ATS in combination with TAS is similar to the performance advantage of reshaping for low priority traffic when ATS is used individually.
 This is because TT traffic based on TAS has fixed transmission time slots and has the highest priority, and other traffic types cannot use the time slots allocated to TT traffic.
 The existence of TT traffic will greatly increase the possibility of mutual interference and backlog of other types of traffic.
 Then, the burst cascade of the flow on its route will be increased.
 Therefore, the time used by the ATS reshaping is lower than the waiting time caused by the bursty traffic.
-Furthermore, we increase the average load of TT traffic to 30\%, while there is 10\% - 60\% of SP traffic, thus the overall average traffic load in the network is 40\% to 90\%.
+Furthermore, we increase the average load of TT traffic to 30\%, while there is 10\% - 60\% of SP traffic, so the overall average traffic load in the network is 40\% to 90\%.
 Similarly, for each traffic load, there are 20 test cases generated randomly.
-The compared results of TAS+ATS+SP and TAS+SP are shown in Fig.~\ref{fig:CmpTASATSSP}(c) and (d), respectively.
-By comparing with 20\% of TT traffic load, it is found that with the increasing TT traffic load, the positive impact of ATS is not increasing significantly.
+Compared results of TAS+ATS+SP and TAS+SP are shown in Fig.~\ref{fig:CmpTASATSSP}(c) and (d), respectively.
+By comparing with 20\% of the TT traffic load, it is found that with the increasing TT traffic load, the positive impact of ATS is not increasing significantly.